The Satyagraha Institute promotes the uplift of all beings by cultivating leadership in the pursuit of truth and nonviolence.

 In the activist tradition, a variety of organizations offer programs to train community organizers how to implement successful campaigns.
 If we want nonviolent social change to be more than just a dream, we need to invest in developing the skills, techniques, and strategies which these programs set forth.

 In religious traditions around the globe, adherents are taught that by observing certain principles and values, we build a peaceful world.
 Even with our best theory and skills, we cannot create nonviolent social change without tending to matters such as respect, forgiveness, patience, and sensitivity to the well-being of our adversaries.

 These three traditions are all necessary.
-Taken independently, however, they each have their weaknesses.
+Taken independently, however, they each have their limitations.
 Without academic rigor, activists and religious adherents miss the benefits of critical analysis and historical insight.
-Without activist skill, academics and religious adherents lack the competence to convert understanding and vision into reality.
-And without attention to the inner life, academics and activists risk leaving behind our most potent catalysts for transforming relationships and communities.
+Without activist skill, academics and religious adherents lack the ability to convert understanding and vision into reality.
+And without attention to the inner life, academics and activists risk leaving out a potent catalyst for transforming relationships and communities.

 Our goal is to provide a unique training opportunity by integrating the best of these three traditions, rooting our program in attention to scholarship, attention to strategy, and attention to the inner life.